Seagrass Ecosystem Accounting

 - Megafauna (dugongs, green sea turtles)

-The nursery service is distinct from the biomass provisioning service: nursery habitat maintenance supports the recruitment and survival of juvenile fish, while biomass provisioning captures the subsequent harvest of adult fish from seagrass-associated fisheries.[42]
-The IUCN GET notes that "grazing megafauna, such as dugongs, manatees and turtles, can contribute to patchy seagrass distributions, although they tend to 'garden' rather than deplete seagrass," highlighting the reciprocal relationship between habitat provisioning and herbivore pressure.[43]
+Nursery service classification as an intermediate ecosystem service and the double-counting avoidance method follow TG-6.2 §3.5.
+The seagrass GOAP default differs: where stage-structured production-function data are unavailable, the full fisheries contribution is assigned to biomass provisioning (§3.3.1) rather than split.
+Where a compiler has stage-structured production-function data, the contribution may be apportioned between nursery habitat and biomass provisioning, with the partitioning method documented, cited, and verified to sum without overlap.
+The IUCN GET notes that "grazing megafauna, such as dugongs, manatees and turtles, can contribute to patchy seagrass distributions, although they tend to 'garden' rather than deplete seagrass," highlighting the reciprocal relationship between habitat provisioning and herbivore pressure.[47]

 3.3.3 Cultural Services